 The four-page letter was one among a collection bequeathed to the Zurich James Joyce foundation by Joyce’s step-grandson, Professor Hans Jahnke, who passed away in 2010.
-The collection was been digitally published for the first time in summer 2014 by the National Library of Ireland.
+The collection was been digitally published for the first time in the summer of 2014 by the National Library of Ireland.

 In 1931, Joyce and Barnacle were living in the Campden Grove area of Kensington in London.
 They had been living together as man and wife for almost 27 years and had raised their two children, Giorgio and Lucia.
 They legally wed in a civil ceremony for, as Joyce put it, “testamentary reasons,” so that Giorgio and Lucia would be his heirs in the eyes of the law.
 "Ulysses" had been published nine years earlier, and at this point, the novel and its author were internationally known.

 Joyce tried to keep news of the civil ceremony as secret as possible by waiting until two days beforehand to apply for the marriage license and by declining to fill in the spaces for his birthplace or profession.

 In a letter to Giorgio and his American wife, Helen, written a few days before the ceremony, Joyce expressed an amused excitement.

 “The marriage has been arranged for Saturday, July 4 (my father's birthday and the birthday of my brother George to say nothing of American independence) at the hour of 11.15 am Greenwich time," he wrote.

 "To throw people off the scent the bride will wear her lifeguard uniform while the groom will be in green satin with a white veil and an orange umbrella," the colors of the Irish flag.